AnthonMS/MyHotKeys-OnSteroids/readme.md

 ## TODO:
+- Instead of mkaing a shared.py for the shared functions between input controllers.
+Make a "InputController" which will be the parent class for both mouse and keyboard.
+This way they will inherit the functionality instead of importing it.
 - Make bind config key "hold_time".
 This will make it so hold will only fire when it has been held for given amount of time.
 - Research making the script a command in windows registry
 - Research creating windows tray icons that when clicked will show buttons for "pause"/"start" and "kill" for mouse, keyboard and both